vincentklaiber/dotfiles/README.md

 ## Sync

-The guide how to sync the dotfiles.
+The guide on how to keep your dotfiles in sync.

 If've haven't yet clones this repository, fire up your terminal and clone this repository to your environment.